Bad Schwalbach: Culture and sightseeing

 The Kurbahn, which operates on the rails of the former Moortransportbahn in the spa park, provides special access to the town’s and health resort’s history.
 From April to October, the trains are run by the Bad Schwalbacher Kurbahn Verein e.V. on all Sundays and holidays.
 From Moorbadehaus Station the line leads to the Moorgruben by way of Golfhaus, Schwalbenbrunnen and Waldsee.

 Bad Schwalbach's only museum was reopened in 2002 with new exhibits.
 Through its exhibits, it attempts to lead visitors through Bad Schwalbach’s history and its life as a health resort.
 Among other things, the museum includes the pharmacy museum, once displayed in private rooms.
 The pharmacy museum contains the oldest pharmacy in the Taunus (established in 1642), fully furnished.
 The museum also houses the town archive.

 Also worth seeing are the seven fountains and many temples, among them the Elisabethentempel, which was endowed by Elisabeth of Austria-Hungary (Sissi) while she was staying at the spa in Langenschwalbach.
-It affords a good view over the town.

 North of the town is found Alexander’s Rest – so called even in German – a sheltered bench which also serves as a memorial to a British spa visitor who was killed at this spot in a bicycle accident in August 1896 (he is buried at the local cemetery).